senanu/b40/docs/bio40.md

 # Welcome to Bio 40 at Chaffey College

-# Introduction to Cell and Molecular Biology -- Fall 2025 (BIOL-40-41988)
+# Introduction to Cell and Molecular Biology -- Spring 2026 (BIOL-40-42408)

 ## Course Description